Skip to main content

 note

-You can retrieve your Organization ID in the Nobl9 UI, in the Settings > Account:
+You can retrieve your organization ID on the Nobl9 Web, in the Settings > Account:

 2. Follow the instructions in the UI to configure sloctl to use the provided credentials.
 Use one of the available setup flows: